patrick-llgc/Learning-Deep-Learning/Papers_Notes_CNN.md

 ![](images/fpn_arch.png)

 ## Instance/Object segmentation
 Instance segmentation involves challenges from object detection with bounding boxes and semantic segmentation.
+Facebook AI Research (FAIR) has a series of progressive research on on DeepMask, SharpMask and MultiPath Network.
+Here is a [blog post review by Piotr Dollar](https://research.fb.com/learning-to-segment/), and here is [another one](https://adeshpande3.github.io/Analyzing-the-Papers-Behind-Facebook%27s-Computer-Vision-Approach/)

 ### DeepMask
 - DeepMask tackles the problem of **instance segmentation** with a pure CNN approach.
+Note that **DeepMask and SharpMask do not perform object classification.**
 - Deep mask generates class-agnostic segmentation mask with object score (whether the input patch **fully** contains a **centered** object) from fixed-size image patches (3x224x224).
 	- This is in contrast with the RPN (region proposal network) from faster R-CNN and MultiBox.
 DeepMask generates segmentation masks instead of the less informative bounding box proposal.
 	- The segmentation mask can also be used to generate **bounding boxes** by taking the bounding box enclosing the segmentation mask.